 Otherwise, here’s how you find out if you have to file.

-Not to be outdone by the Treasury Deparment, the IRS has another similar form, with a higher threshold, that goes directly to the IRS with your tax return.
-This is form ***8938*** (link to list of esoteric forms).
+Not to be outdone by the Treasury Department, the IRS has another similar form, with a higher threshold, that goes directly to the IRS with your tax return.
+This is form 8938.

-You have to file form 8938 if the sum above is $300,000 or more.
-You also have to file it if the sum of all assets’ YEAR END values is $200,000 or more.
+If you live outside the United States, you have to file form 8938 if the above sum above is $300,000 or more, or if the sum of all the YEAR END values is $200,000 or more.
+(If you live inside the United States, the thresholds are quite a bit less).
 Otherwise, the FBAR is all you need.

 Note: If you have delinquent FBAR’s or 8938’s, DO NOT file these without finding out how to avoid the late filing penalties!